touzet/pampa/README.md

 ## PAMPA CLASSIFY

-PAMPA CLASSIFY represents an advanced version of PAMPA light, offering users the capability to utilize their personalized set of marker peptides for taxonomic assignment.
-See the [Peptide tables](#Peptide-tables) section to have more information about the ways  to create peptide tables.
+PAMPA CLASSIFY represents an advanced version of PAMPA light, offering users the capability to utilize their personalized set of marker peptides and taxonomies for species assignment.
 Additionally, in situations where no marker peptides are available, it is possible to supply FASTA sequences for the automatic inference of peptides through in silico digestion.

 ```
 usage: